 The Cycles root node and Principled BSDF node are like the Physical Root Node on steroids.
-In addition to being able to connect PBR shaders to the Principled BSDF node, there are all sorts of additional inputs and connections to control refraction, reflection, subsurface scattering, anisotropics, sheen, clearcoat, and more.
-It is basically Poser's built in version of a do-it-all Uber shader.
+In addition to being able to connect PBR shaders to the Principled BSDF node, there are all sorts of additional inputs and connections to control refraction, reflection, subsurface scattering,

-The main disadvantage is that this method currently only works in Poser 12 Cycles, so it will not be compatible with FireFly, or with Poser 11 SuperFly.
+The main disadvantage is that this method currently only works in Poser 12 and 13 Cycles, so it will not be compatible with FireFly, or with Poser 11 SuperFly.
 The other disadvantage is that, at current writing, Cycles materials preview in gray in the preview renderer.
 So in the following tutorials, we start with the Physical Surface Root node materials (discussed above), and add additional nodes to use the same textures for the Principled BSDF node.
 This way you have the best of both worlds ... you can use the Physical Surface nodes for the FireFly renderer and for preview purposes, and then when you want to create your final render, just render it with SuperFly.